LogtalkDotOrg/logtalk3/integration/NOTES.md

 On Windows systems, the Logtalk installer makes the Prolog integration shortcuts available from the `Start Menu/Programs/Logtalk` menu.
-But the POSIX shell scripts above can also be used by installing a shell shell implementation for Windows.
+But the POSIX shell scripts above can also be used by installing a bash shell implementation for Windows.
 The easiest way is to install Git for Windows from:

 	http://msysgit.github.io/

-After installation, you can start the bash shell by selecting Git Bash from the context menu.
+After installation, you can start the bash shell by selecting `Git Bash` from the context menu.
 You will also need to add the `$LOGTALKHOME/scripts` and `$LOGTALKHOME/integration` directories plus the backend Prolog compiler executable directories to the system path environment variable.
-This can be accomplished by e.g. defining a `~/.profile` file with the necessary export commands.
+This can be accomplished by defining e.g. a `~/.profile` file with the necessary export commands.
 The integration scripts will need to be called, however, without omitting the `.sh` extension.